Who can attend UCLA Summer Sessions?

 You can easily retrieve your registration by clicking here, without the need of resubmitting your information.You will need your five-digit registration number that was sent to your email address.

-Once the deposit has been paid, you will receive your University Identification Number (UID) and can begin your summer enrollment on MyUCLA
+Once the deposit has been paid, you will receive your University ID (UID) number and you can begin your summer enrollment on MyUCLA

 How many classes can I take during the summer?

-UCLA College of Letters and Science students and graduate students may enroll in up to 18 units through MyUCLA.
-Undergraduates from other UCLA schools may enroll in up to 16 units.
-UCLA undergraduates wishing to enroll in more units must obtain approval from their college or school.
+UCLA College of Letters and Science students and graduate students may enroll in up to 18 units per summer through MyUCLA.

 HIGH SCHOOL STUDENTS

-High school students taking college-level courses may not exceed ten units* (approximately two courses) in any summer term.
+High school students taking college-level courses may not exceed 10 units per session * (approximately two courses).
 High school students must petition to take more than two courses or to exceed 10 units.
-Contact firstname.lastname@example.org for more information.
+Contact email@example.com for more information.

 *Language Intensive courses listed on the pre-approved course list for high school students exceed 10 units and are permissible for high school students without the need to complete a petition.

 Are there any summer courses that visiting students cannot take?

 A small handful of summer courses are restricted to UCLA students only.
 These courses include (but are not limited to) CHEM 14BL, CHEM 14C, CHEM 14CL, and ENG COMP 3.